On This Page

-Nurses are accountable to practice under relevant legislation, such as the Nursing Act, 1991 and the Regulated Health Professions Act, 1991 (RHPA).
-Both acts focus on the nursing scope of practice statement and the authority of nurses to perform a series of controlled acts.
+Nurses are accountable to practice under the Nursing Act, 1991 and the Regulated Health Professions Act, 1991 (RHPA).
+Both acts focus on the nursing scope of practice and the authority of nurses to perform procedures and activities, including controlled acts.

 Depending on your practice setting, you also may be accountable to other legislation.
-For instance, the Public Hospitals Act governs nurses working in hospitals and the Long-Term Care Homes Act governs nurses working in long-term care facilities.
+For instance, the Public Hospitals Act governs nurses working in hospitals and the Fixing Long-Term Care Act, 2021 governs nurses working in long-term care facilities.

-It is your accountability for understanding the legislative requirements and determining if the procedure or activity lies within your scope of practice.
+It is your accountability for understanding the legislative requirements and determining if you have the authority to perform the procedure or activity.

 Below are guiding questions to help you reflect on the legislative scope of practice: